renatoGarcia/icecream-cpp/README.md

 #### projection

-A [callable](https://en.cppreference.com/w/cpp/named_req/Callable) that will receive as input the elements from the previous view and must return the actual object to be printed.
+A [callable](https://en.cppreference.com/w/cpp/named_req/Callable) that will receive as input a *const reference* to the current element at the *range views pipeline*, and must return the actual value to be printed.

 The code: